VinAIResearch/PhoNLP/README.md

 </p>

-# PhoNLP: A joint multi-task learning model for Vietnamese part-of-speech tagging, named entity recognition and dependency parsing
+# PhoNLP: A BERT-based multi-task learning model for part-of-speech tagging, named entity recognition and dependency parsing

 PhoNLP is a multi-task learning model for joint part-of-speech (POS) tagging, named entity recognition (NER) and dependency parsing.
 Experiments on Vietnamese benchmark datasets show that PhoNLP produces state-of-the-art results, outperforming a single-task learning approach that fine-tunes the pre-trained Vietnamese language model [PhoBERT](https://github.com/VinAIResearch/PhoBERT) for each task independently.